nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 - **[CareConnect-ITK-Medication-List-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Medication-List-1)** - An NHS Digital Profile for recording a snapshot of the list of Medications for the patient.
 - **[CareConnect-ITK-MedicationStatement-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-MedicationStatement-1)** - An NHS Digital Profile for medication statements.
 The MedicationStatement Resource is a record of a medication that is being consumed by a patient.
 - **[CareConnect-ITK-Medication-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Medication-1)** - An NHS Digital Profile for medication.
 The Medication Resource is primarily used for the identification and definition of a medication.
+- **[CareConnect-ITK-MedicationDispense-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-MedicationDispense-1)** - An NHS Digital Profile derived from the CareConnect MedicationDispense Profile.
+Indicates that a medication product is to be or has been dispensed for a named person/patient.
+This includes a description of the medication product (supply) provided and the instructions for administering the medication.

 ## List ##
 This Resource acts as a container for the medication items.
 The following is an example of the elements which can be used: